WebF0x/GeneralAI/AIs/README.md

 AIs
 ===

-All Artificial Intelligences inherit from [GeneralAI](./GeneralAI "GeneralAI").
+All Artificial Intelligences are derived from [GeneralAI](./GeneralAI "GeneralAI").

 How to make my own AI
 ---------------------